Thanks for your interest! This WebApp is mobile-only, please use a mobile device to use Practice Cards:

 I seriously thought about the issue.

-The company opposed the new regulations.
+The company opposed the new rules.

 年を取るにつれて、記憶力が弱くなる。